-Figure 4 - Cambodia Offshore License Map
+Figure 3 - Cambodia Offshore License Map

-In 2006, CPHL acquired a 400 square kilometre 3-D seismic survey over a section of Block D. During 2007 and 2008 a number of prospects were identified within the block.
-In 2010, the 3-D seismic was reprocessed resulting in an improvement in data quality.
+In 2006, CPHL acquired a 400 square kilometre 3D seismic survey over a section of Block D. During 2007 and 2008 a number of prospects were identified within the Block.
+In 2010, the 3D seismic was reprocessed resulting in an improvement in data quality.
 In 2013, CPHL completed an Environmental Impact Assessment as a pre-cursor to drilling the first exploration well.
-CPHL expects to sign a contract with China Oil Field Services Ltd ("COSL") to drill this well most likely in late 2014 or early 2015.
+CPHL expects to sign a contract with China Oil Field Services Ltd ("COSL") to drill this well most likely in 2015.